WingsUpete/AliveCellTrackingAlpha/README.md

 ## Motivation

+In the previous [Modeling](https://2019.igem.org/Team:SUSTech_Shenzhen/Model) and [Hardware](https://2019.igem.org/Team:SUSTech_Shenzhen/Hardware) sessions, we have managed to characterize the secretion process by measuring how many proteins our cells secreted.
+However, it is still very essential to verify the biological activity of these proteins, which could be a nice proof of the effectiveness of regulation we have described in the previous sessions.
+Simply in the verification process of our project, we need to keep track of HL60 to see whether its movement has been affected by IL8.

-In our project, we need to keep track of HL60 to see whether its movement has been affected by IL8.
-Specifically, we hope to keep our cells alive for a certain amount of time and thus we cannot expose them under fluorescence all the time.
+Specifically, we hope to keep our cells alive for a certain amount of time and thus we cannot expose them under any dye or fluorescence during the process.

-The other problem is that each tracking process produces more than 1500 frames, which makes it a nightmare for researchers who want to point out each cell manually.
+Another problem is that the videos of moving cells, passed into the software as an input, can last for a long time.
+Suppose an 8-minute long video with 30fps, which has about 15,000 frames, is selected for a cell tracking process.
+It will indeed be a nightmare for those researchers who are used to pointing out cells in frames manually.

 If we can build a simple software to somehow track down as many cells per frame as we can, and control the precision under a specified level in the meantime, the problems above might be solved.